-As a result of the incentives government provides, the training sector has immense growth potential.
+Finding Facilitation Work.
+As a result of the incentives the government provides, the training sector has immense growth potential.
 However, employment is often haphazard for even the most expert facilitator, assessor and moderator.

-These two types of business models are not based on any kind of literature research in the field but upon own experience and narratives received from industry stakeholders.
+These two types of business models are not based on any kind of literature research in the field but on the author’s own experience and narratives received from industry stakeholders.
 As such, they are open to debate.
 If you can suggest more model types or offer different names, please post it in the comments section below.

 - True Teach

-- A training company established by someone with an expertise in education and training
+- A training company established by someone with expertise in education and training

-- They often permanently employ a limited number of facilitators, assessors and moderators who have these specific industry capabilities.
+- They often permanently employ a limited number of facilitators, assessors and moderators who have matching industry capabilities.

 - Sales Adapt

-- This company adapts services to respond to demands, often struggles against like minded competitors
+- This company adapts services to respond to demands, and often struggles against like-minded competitors

 - A company that sells training solutions and possesses little or no in-house education and training expertise.

-- They tend to employ freelance trainers as required, based upon sales.
+- They tend to employ freelance trainers as required, based on sales.